Specialized Infusion Safety (PCA and Epidural)

 Procedure Steps

-- Verify complete provider order and perform independent double-check (drug, concentration, dose settings, lockout interval, and maximum limits) before initiation.
+- Verify complete provider order and perform independent double-check before initiation.

-- Confirm patient appropriateness for PCA self-dosing and teach that only the patient activates demand dosing.
+- Confirm patient appropriateness for PCA self-dosing (cognition and dexterity) and teach that only the patient activates demand dosing.

 - Start infusion with policy-based setup, secure dedicated line routing, and avoid incompatible bolus administration through dedicated lines.

-- Monitor pain response, sedation level, respiratory status, oxygenation, hemodynamics, and demand-versus-delivered dose trends.
+- Reassess and document pain response, sedation/LOC, respiratory status, oxygenation, hemodynamics, and demand-versus-delivered dose trends.

-- For epidural care, track motor/sensory status and block level progression from documented baseline.
+- For epidural care, confirm insertion/repositioning is handled only by trained anesthesia personnel, then trend motor/sensory checks and block level from the anesthesia-documented baseline.

-- Trigger emergency actions immediately for deterioration: stop infusion when indicated, provide oxygen/airway support, and notify anesthesia/provider per protocol.
+- Trigger emergency actions without delay when deterioration occurs: stop infusion when indicated, provide oxygen/airway support, and notify anesthesia/provider per protocol.

 Common Errors